beejjorgensen/bgc/src/bgc_part_2600_goto.md

 This will compile and run, but gives me a warning:

 ```
-warning: ‘a’ is used uninitialized in this function
+warning: ‘x’ is used uninitialized in this function
 ```

 And then it prints out `0` when I run it (your mileage may vary).